Frequently Asked Questions

 Certain academic skills are essential: the ability to read effectively with speed and comprehension; the ability to write clearly, including a good command of grammar; and the ability to think logically.
 These basic skills can be acquired by carefully selecting courses and instructors, regardless of the specific subject.
 Communication skills can also be developed through drama, creative writing, and the like.
 The ability to type and computer skills are invaluable.

 Law schools require applicants to take the LSAT, a half-day standardized test.
 It consists of three sections which evaluate a student's reading comprehension, analytical reasoning, logical reasoning, and other skills.
 A 30-minute writing session is also included.
 The writing sample is not scored; rather, copies of the essay are sent to all schools to which candidates request their LSAT score sent.
 Most law schools also require candidates to register for the Law School Data Assembly Service (LSDAS), a biographical and academic information clearinghouse.
 The LSAT should be taken in June following the junior year or in October of the senior year.
-The LSAT/LSDAS registration booklet, which includes a sample test, is available from the Advising Center (McM 100) and the pre-law advisor (LA 817).

 Most law schools operate on a semester basis; they begin the year of study in September and only allow admission at that time.
 Pre-law students should begin to consider possible law schools during the spring of their junior year and complete their applications by the end of the fall semester of their senior year.
 The Pre-Law Handbook provides information about all accredited law schools; it may be consulted in the pre-law advisor's office.